-In addition to the extensive QLP efforts, the MS4 will conduct activities to identify and remove direct connections of pollutants into the storm water management systems (including wetlands and receiving waters).
+In additional to the extensive QLP efforts, the MS4 will conduct activities toward the identification and removal of direct connections of pollutants into the storm water management systems (including wetlands and receiving waters).
 The program includes the following primary components.

-- An outfall map showing the locations of outfalls and the names and locations of all waters that receive discharges from those outfalls; - An ordinance that prohibits all non-storm water discharges into the storm sewer system and provides the authority for appropriate enforcement procedures and actions; - A plan to detect and address all non-stormwater discharges, into the storm sewer system;
+- An outfall map showing the locations of outfalls and the names and locations of all waters that receive discharges from those outfalls. - An ordinance that prohibits all non-storm water discharges into the storm sewer system and provides the authority for appropriate enforcement procedures and actions. - A plan to detect and address all non-stormwater discharges into the storm sewer system.